Susan Powell (Miss America): Biography

 Powell was born and raised in Elk City, Oklahoma, an 11,000 resident town driven by farming, ranching and oil production.
 Early on, Powell discovered a talent for singing and with the encouragement of her family, pursued it.
 As a child she sang in local venues, at church functions, and solo singing competitions.

 She attended Oklahoma City University, where she studied vocal music under Florence Birdwell and performed in summer stock at the Lyric Theatre of Oklahoma.

+Susan Powell, Miss America 1981, in brown fur coat.

 After first being crowned Miss Oklahoma, Powell won the 1981 national competition, being named Miss America in September 1980 in Atlantic City, New Jersey.

 After her one-year reign, Powell embarked on a singing career, debuting with Seattle Opera in the role of Adele in Die Fledermaus.
 Calling her performance the "major surprise of the evening," a reviewer from Opera Canada praised "her sparkling stage personality" and pronounced her technique as "fully up to Adele's coloratura requirements."
 Powell's opera career took her to the New York City Opera to the New Japan Philharmonic.
 She has sung as a soloist for John Williams and the Boston Pops.